 A regular program of instruction is an educational program (not beyond grade 12) in an institution or a community day program for neglected or delinquent children that consists of classroom instruction in basic school subjects such as reading, mathematics, and vocationally oriented subjects, and is supported by non-federal funds.
 Neither the manufacture of goods within the institution or community day program nor activities related to institutional maintenance are considered classroom instruction.

 Title I, Part D, Subpart 2 (ESSA Section 1421): Program Purpose

 The purpose of the Title I, Part D, Subpart 2 is to support local education agency (LEA) programs that collaborate with local correctional facilities for delinquent youth.
 These programs shall be designed to:

 To carry out high quality education programs to prepare children and youth for secondary school completion, training, employment, or further education;

 To provide activities to facilitate the transition of such children and youth from the correctional program to further education or employment; and

 To operate programs in local schools, including schools operated or funded by the Bureau of Indian Education, for children and youth returning from correctional facilities, and programs which may serve at-risk children and youth.

 Local education agencies with high numbers or percentages of children and youth residing in locally operated correctional facilities not operated by the state are eligible to receive funds under this subpart.
 The state education agency shall notify LEAs within the state of their eligibility to receive a subgrant under this subpart

 Purpose of the Annual Count

-The count data must also be complete, accurate and well-documented because it is subject to audit by ED.
+Completing the Annual Count correctly is imperative because counts directly affect how Federal funding for children and youth who are considered neglected, delinquent, or at risk is allocated.
+The count data must also be complete, accurate, and well documented because it is subject to audit by ED.
 For example, ED staff check for significant changes in Annual Counts reported by LEAs and SAs between the past year and the current year.
-ED also reviews county-based foster care counts from the U.S. Department of Health and Human Services against counts of children and youth who are neglected reported by LEAs, for possible counting errors.